Clearing the Air | Filtering Through Air Purifier Options

 Fortunately, we can combat stale air without sacrificing comfort with air purifiers.
 Air purifiers remove dust, smoke and pollen from the air.
 They typically consist of a fan that draws in and circulates air, and a filter.
 As the fan pulls air through the filter, airborne particles are caught inside, and clean air is recirculated into your home.
 While an air purifier is not a cure-all, if you are an allergy or asthma sufferer, an air purifier may be helpful for you.

 Typically, filters are made of paper, fiber, fiberglass or mesh.
 The best choice is a HEPA filter (high-efficiency particulate air), which removes 99.97% of air pollutants down to 0.3 microns, such as particulate matter in smoke and paint fumes.
 Of course, HEPA filters take care of larger particles, too, including dust, pollen and mold spores.
 HEPA filters use a multi-layered netting made of ultra-fine fiberglass threads, creating a dense sheet of fibers pleated and sealed in a metal or plastic frame.
-Depending on use, air filter replacements should be done every eight to 12 months via ac maintenance experts.
+Depending on use, these filters need to be replaced every eight to 12 months.

 Purifier choices